 Visitors can borrow a helpful English-language handout and use it to tour the cathedral.
 Be sure to see the treasury room, which holds a masterpiece from the church’s gothic beginnings: the Monstrance of Sedlec.
 It is one of only ten gothic monstrances in existence and the oldest gothic monstrance in the world.
 (Monstrances are Roman Catholic ritual items.)

-My greatest regret from our day in Kutna Hora was that we didn’t take the time to see and photograph the cathedral.
-It was growing late and we were more afraid of missing the chance to visit Saint Barbara’s Cathedral, which had enchanted us on our drive into town.
-The last admission to the church is 30 minutes before it closes.
-As it turns out, we could have spent 20-30 minutes here and still had time to see St. Barbara’s.
+My biggest regret for our day in Kutna Hora is that we didn’t stop to visit the Cathedral in Sedlec.
+It completely slipped our minds.
+As it turns out, we could have spent 20-30 minutes there and still had time to see St. Barbara’s.

 4:45 – St. Barbara’s Cathedral